Mount Auburn Street: A Complete Streets Project

 Parking Impacts

-Street parking in the construction area on Mount Auburn Street during this phase will be restricted.
-Construction crews will post parking closure signs in those areas starting at 7am and will be removing them from the area by 5pm each day.
+Street parking in the drainage installation construction area on Mount Auburn Street will be restricted.
+Construction crews will post parking closure signs in those areas starting at 7:00 am and will be removing them from the area by 5:00 pm each day.

 Getting Around Coolidge Square